To learn about stomach cancer prognosis and survival rate, you have to have an understanding of the stage of your disease which I will show you here.

 You also need to remember that many statistics in patients like yourself should be taken on 'face value' only.

-That aside, the prognosis is important to both the person suffering the disease as well as family and friends who want to make plans for both the present and future.
+That aside, the life expectancy is important to both the person suffering the disease as well as family and friends who want to make plans for both the present and future.

 Before reading on, I assume that you are ready to take in this information which you might find emotionally difficult.